 With SATs fast approaching, there’s a shift in the atmosphere in schools around the country.
 Teachers and pupils alike feel the pressure.
 But don’t despair!
 You can get through SATs and maintain sanity.
 You just need to devise ways to make revision fun: facts and methods will sink in without your pupils even realising.
 Oh, and start the revision early!
 Get ahead of the game and introduce these 8 strategies to make SATs less stressful for your class (and you).

 It’s no secret that songs and rhymes make it easier to remember.
 The catchier, the better to make the valuable information stick in your head.
 Get musical with your class by asking them to create raps or songs based on the knowledge they need for the SATs.
 Set them to music and give them plenty of time to learn them.

 2. Personalised revision cards

 Yes, it’s an old-school way to revise, but by asking your pupils to create their own pack of cards to revise from they take control of their learning.
-Provide card, scissors and coloured pens, add the information they must learn, and give them free reign.
-Picking their own shapes, colors and themes gives them ownership and they’ll be unknowingly taking in the information whilst designing.
+Provide card, scissors and coloured pens, add the information they must learn, and give them free rein.
+Picking their own shapes, colours and themes gives them ownership and they’ll be unknowingly taking in the information whilst designing.

 3. Competition time!